myforkedrepositories/20161.mmod/README.md

 # Mathematical Modelling I<br/>_Tools for mathematical modelling_

 This course will have three themes, described below.

+## Grading

 Exercises from each theme will weight 1/3 in the total final grade.
+Each exercise is to be delivered through a single IPython notebook and will be graded according to the following equally-weighted criteria (from 0 to 5):

+- **1. Completion**: it contains what was requested
+- **2. Clean code**: the code is clean, commented and understandable
+- **3. Expressivity**: exploits the notebook documentation capabilities to offer sufficient verbose decription
+- **4. Difficulty**: of the problem/dataset/algorithm/approach chosen

 ## Dates